Health and Safety

 Please note: The Boardingware app is secure and private.
 Only select administrators have access to location data.

-In considering the factors that could affect our continued operation on campus, the most important is the number and nature of positive tests in our school community, and their impact on our quarantine and isolation capacity on campus.
+In considering the factors that could affect our continued operation on campus, the most important is the number and nature of positive tests in our school community, and the subsequent impact on our quarantine and isolation capacity on campus.

 What will CA do if someone tests positive for COVID-19?

 - If someone is asymptomatic and tests positive for COVID-19, they will be required to isolate for 14 days.
 Unfortunately, CA will not be able to care for students on campus requiring isolation.
-We will promptly notify a parent/ guardian, who will need to make arrangements for their child(ren) to be safely picked up from CA within 24 hours (boarding students).
-We do NOT recommend public transportation in this situation.
+We will promptly notify a parent/guardian, who will need to make arrangements for their child(ren) to be safely picked up from CA within 24 hours.
+We do not recommend public transportation in this situation.
 The individual will not be allowed to return to school until they have been cleared by their personal physician and the CA Health Center.

-If a positive test occurs in our community — either through our campus-administered process or an independently reported test — we will take the following steps immediately:
+If a positive test occurs in our community — either through our campus-administered testing or an independently reported test — we will take the following steps immediately:

 - Contact our consulting physician, Dr. Patricia Birgineau.